 Type: Public, non-profit

-The Rowan University School of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) and by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+The Rowan-Virtua School of Osteopathic Medicine is fully-accredited by the COCA and by the Middle States Commission on Higher Education (MSCHE).

 - Rowan University

 The centerpiece of the campus is the Academic Center; a three-story, 110,000-square-foot building that houses the library, basic sciences and anatomy labs, classrooms, lounges, students services, cafeteria, prayer/meditation room and wellness center.
 The 74,000-square-foot Science Center houses laboratories and facilities used for leading-edge research and experimentation.
 The 54,000-square-foot University Education Center (UEC) now houses the state-of-the-art PBL classrooms and the Rowan-Virtua SOM Student Services Department.
 The Rowan Medicine building is home to our new state-of-the-art Simulation Center providing a unique experience across all four years of undergraduate medical training.
 The Simulation Center contains 14 ambulatory-themed and four hospital-themed exam rooms with attached observation areas for standardized patient and simulator experiences.
 Watch our video to capture the simulation experience, as well as hear first-hand accounts from students and faculty on the vital role our center plays in their medical education at https://som.rowan.edu/education/academic/simlab/about.html.